Picking Winners in Daily Fantasy Sports Using Integer Programming: Problem Formulation

-In general, solving this optimization problem can be difficult.
-In fact, we have the following result. \begin{thm} Maximizing $U(\mathcal S)$ is NP-hard. \end{thm} Despite the computational complexity in maximizing $U(\mathcal S)$, the objective function possesses some nice properties which we can use to obtain good solutions efficiently, which are given by the following theorem. \begin{thm} The function $U(\mathcal S)$ is non-negative, non-decreasing and submodular. \end{thm} Monotonically non-decreasing submodular functions have an important property which is that one can bound the sub-optimality of a greedy solution.
-Such a solution is obtained by sequentially adding elements to the set $\mathcal S$ such that each new addition results in the largest marginal increase in the objective function.
-Formally, let $\mathcal S_g =\paranth{F_1,F_2,...,F_M}$ be the greedy solution of the optimization problem.
-The greedy solution is an ordered set, with element $F_i$ being added on the $i$th step of the greedy optimization.
-Let $S_g^i =\paranth{F_1,F_2,...,F_i}$ be the solution obtained after the $i$th element is added to $S_g$, with $\mathcal S_g^0=\emptyset$.
-Then the $i$th event added to $S_g$ is given by
+Before continuing with our analysis, we first begin by reviewing some of the key results from \cite{Hunter} concerning the picking winners problem.
+For convenience, we reproduce the proofs of these results in Section \ref{sec:proofs}. {For notation, we will let $\mathcal S_g$ be the greedy maximizer of $U(\mathcal S)$ and let $\mathcal S^*$ be the maximizer of $U(\mathcal S)$.}

-For submodular functions, we have the following well known result. \begin{thm}[\cite{nemhauser1978analysis}] Let $U(\mathcal S)$ be a non-decreasing submodular function.
-Let $\mathcal S_g$ be the greedy maximizer of $U(\mathcal S)$ and let $\mathcal S^*$ be the maximizer of $U(\mathcal S)$ .
-Then
+{ In general, solving the picking winners optimization problem can be difficult, as shown by the following result. \begin{thm}[\cite{Hunter}] Maximizing $U(\mathcal S)$ is NP-hard even for discrete uniform distributions. \end{thm} Despite the computational complexity in maximizing $U(\mathcal S)$, the objective function possesses some nice properties {that} we can use to obtain good solutions efficiently, which are given by the following result. \begin{lem}[\cite{Hunter}] The function $U(\mathcal S)$ is non-negative, non-decreasing and submodular. \end{lem} From Theorem \ref{thm:nphard}, we know that the picking winners problem given by \eqref{eq:opt_prob_max} can be difficult.
+However, the submodular property from Lemma \ref{lem:submodular} allows us to find a good solution using a greedy approach where we choose the events one at a time to give the maximal increase in the objective function.
+For submodular functions we have guarantees on the sub-optimality of such greedy solutions, as the following classic result shows.}

-\end{thm} Therefore, greedy solutions have performance guarantees for submodular maximization problems.
-In addition, many times they can be computed very quickly, which is important as time can be a limiting factor in many applications.
-For these reasons, we will use a greedy approach for the picking winners problem.
+\begin{thm}[\cite{nemhauser1978analysis}] \end{thm} { Theorem \ref{thm:submodular} provides a strong bound for the sub-optimality of a greedy solution to the picking winners problem.
+In practice, a greedy solution can often be found efficiently, which is important as time can be a limiting factor in many applications.
+For these reasons, we will continue by considering a greedy approach to the picking winners problem. }